Synlait was founded to ensure that global consumers were able to access some of the best that New Zealand dairying had to offer.

 On 23 July 2013 we listed on the New Zealand Stock Exchange.
 As part of this we raised $68.9 million in new capital to help fund a range of growth initiatives over the following three years.
 This included the build of dryer three, our lactoferrin facility, the quality testing laboratory, a warehouse extension, the new administration building, and the development of our blending and consumer packaging facility.

-We also picked up a number of awards in 2013 – the New Zealand China Trade Association (NZCTA) Supreme Award and the DLA Phillips Fox Award for successful investment with China, and the Champion Global Operator (large to medium enterprise) at the 2013 Champion Canterbury Business Awards.
+We also picked up a number of awards in 2013 – the New Zealand China Trade Association (NZCTA) Supreme Award and the DLA Phillips Fox Award for successful investment with China, and the Champion Global Operator (large to medium enterprise) and the Supreme Award at the 2013 Champion Canterbury Business Awards.

 In 2014 we had a number of large projects come to completion.
 The warehouse expansion, the blending and consumer packaging facility, and the lactoferrin facility were all completed.
 In September we also completed the tanker yard and associated maintenance workshop for the fleet of milk tankers that are provided to Synlait under contract with Hilton Haulage.